Teacher Start Page

 A "Teacher Lesson Guide" for each of the Things, is linked to from the main page of each Thing on the right-hand sidebar.
 These are also listed on the Teacher Resources page.
 We are providing an extremely short survey for teacher feedback that will be invaluable for us to guide our improvements next spring at the bottom of each Teacher lesson plan, so please help out.
 We would appreciate help on the timing you experience in teaching these resources (how many periods/class hours to complete it).
 Please help us improve this resource, provided FREE to you.

-Listserv: To join the 21things4students listserv please go to this address and provide your email address and create a password.
-21things4students listserv We will only send out a few announcements throughout the year, and will not provide our listserv to any 3rd party.
+Listserv: To join the 21things4students listserv send a blank email to firstname.lastname@example.org .
+We will only send out a few announcements throughout the year, and will not provide our listserv to any 3rd party.

 2016-17 Syllabus in Google Docs

 Directions for using the checklists (Please read this first if you are going to use them).

 *A complete student checklist is provided on the main page of each thing that includes all of the steps for all Quests for that "thing".

 *A shortened student checklist is provided for each Quest on the Quest pages (added based on student feedback)